 YURI AND CASEY.
 In Yuri's signed email to PEP, she said "I got shock [sic] and I live with much pain now.
 He suddenly asked me to divorce without any explanations.

 "And even he lied to US court to file divorce by himself.
 I hope you understand me that I have to decide to make people know about him.
 He is dishonest and immoral man."

 Yuri said she lost touch with Mark after their meeting in Hong Kong.
 The father of his son, according to her, would not answer her phone calls.
 She also made it clear that her decision to contact the media has nothing to do with politics.

-"This early, her daddy has discontinued child support," Mark's wife confessed to Maria.
+"This early, her daddy has discontinued child support," Mark's "wife" confessed.